parthshelar-dev/PureFlowAi/README.md

 - **Atharva Gangurde**
 - **Khushi Chandak**

-This project was designed, built, and tested collaboratively as a team — from workflow architecture to agent logic to documentation.
+We designed and built PureFlowAi together, working through the architecture, agent reasoning, and documentation as a team.

 *IBM Project-Based Internship*